brklyn8900/learnkoinos/docs/M1/5_interacting.md

 Contract 'namespace' at address 1H3k4zttAjF7qfTqfmKZ4ZCdUL3pRdGnpG registered
 ```

-The contract name `namespace` may be anything you wish and has nothing to do with the contract itself.
+When using the register command, the name of the contract is userdefined.
+We chose to use `namespace` but you can call it anything you wish.

 To see what commands are available with this smart contract, use the `list` command and you should see a full list of available commands, including the new contract which you just registered.
 It will look something like this:

 ```
 ...